rokdd/django-auto-static-libs/README.md

 ### Configuration

+#### Manage libraries
 Currently it supports the following libraries (bold is the name of the corresponding configuration):

 * **jquery**: jQuery from github
 * **fomantic_ui**: [Fomantic-UI](https://fomantic-ui.com/) from github (fork of semantic UI)
+* **semantic_ui**: [Semantic-UI](https://semantic-ui.com/) from github

 In your settings.py:
 ```
 #some imports
 from django_static_libs.libraries import jquery
 DJANGO_STATIC_LIBS = {
 #The default is the jquery library.
-If you add other or custom libraries it will replace the default. it need always to be a dict
+If you add other or custom libraries it will replace the default. it need always to be a dict, the key represents your folder and will be needed for the static import
 'libraries': {
             'jquery':jquery,